grgrzybek/fuse-cxf-hibernate-xa/README.md

-﻿CXF JPA XA: demonstrates RESTful web services with CXF and JPA Persistence with XA Transactions
+﻿CXF Hibernate XA: demonstrates RESTful web services with CXF and Hibernate Persistence with XA Transactions
 ===============================================================================================
 Author: Matt Robson

-Technologies: Fuse, OSGi, CXF, OpenJPA, Blueprint, Karaf Features, Fuse BOM, Aries Auto Enlist XA Transactions, Swagger, JSON, ExceptionMapper
+Technologies: Fuse, OSGi, CXF, Hibernate, Blueprint, Karaf Features, Fuse BOM, Aries Auto Enlist XA Transactions, Swagger, JSON, ExceptionMapper

 Product: Fuse 6.1

 Breakdown
 ---------
-This code example shows how to leverage RESTful (JAX-RS) web services using CXF and persist Entities using OpenJPA.
+This code example shows how to leverage RESTful (JAX-RS) web services using CXF and persist Entities using Hibernate.
 It demonstrates how to wire an EntityManager to a JPA Context and on to a Service.
 It also makes use of Aries Auto Enlistment for XA Transactions.
 Other interesting aspects include the use of the Fuse BOM, Karaf Features, Blueprint Placeholders, Swagger and  ExceptionMapper.

 For more information see: